Title 16: Education

 (1) Shall determine the educational policies of the school district.
 Board policies shall be of general application to the district, shall be in writing, codified, and made available to the public.
 Board policies shall be adopted at regular or special school board meetings.
 A school board shall give public notice of its intent to adopt a board policy, stating the substance of the proposed policy, at least ten days prior to its adoption.
 A school board may also approve or disapprove rules and regulations proposed by the principal or superintendent for the conduct and management of public schools in the district.

-(2) May take any action, which is required for the sound administration of the school district.
-The commissioner, with the advice of the attorney general, upon application of a school board, shall decide whether any action contemplated or taken by a school board under this subdivision is required for the sound administration of the district and is proper under this subdivision.
-The commissioner's decision shall be final.
+(2) May take any action that is required for the sound administration of the school district.
+The Commissioner, with the advice of the Attorney General, upon application of a school board, shall decide whether any action contemplated or taken by a school board under this subdivision is required for the sound administration of the district and is proper under this subdivision.
+The Commissioner's decision shall be final.

-(6) Shall have discretion to furnish instruction to pupils who have completed a secondary education and to administer early educational programs.
+(6) Shall have discretion to furnish instruction to students who have completed a secondary education and to administer early educational programs.

 (7) May relocate or discontinue use of a schoolhouse or facility, subject to the provisions of sections 821 and 822 of this title.

-(9) Shall establish with the advice and consent of the auditor of accounts and the commissioner, a system of accounts for the proper control and reporting of school district finances and for stating the annual financial condition of the school district.
+(9) Shall establish with the advice and consent of the Auditor of Accounts and the Secretary, a system of accounts for the proper control and reporting of school district finances and for stating the annual financial condition of the school district.

 (10) Shall prepare and distribute to the electorate, not less than ten days prior to the district's annual meeting, a report of the conditions and needs of the district school system, including the superintendent's, supervisory union treasurer's, and school district treasurer's annual report for the previous school year and the balance of any reserve funds established pursuant to 24 V.S.A. § 2804.
 At a school district's annual meeting, the electorate may vote to provide notice of availability of the report required by this subdivision to the electorate in lieu of distributing the report.
 If the electorate of the school district votes to provide notice of availability, it must specify how notice of availability shall be given, and such notice of availability shall be provided to the electorate at least 30 days before the district's annual or special meeting.

-(11)(A) Shall prepare and distribute annually a proposed budget for the next school year according to such major categories as may from time to time be prescribed by the commissioner.
+(11)(A) Shall prepare and distribute annually a proposed budget for the next school year according to such major categories as may from time to time be prescribed by the Secretary.

 (i) "Maximum Inflation Amount" in this section means:

-(I) the statewide average district education spending per equalized pupil, as defined in subdivision 4001(6) of this title, in the fiscal year preceding the year for which the budget is proposed, as determined by the commissioner of education, multiplied by the New England Economic Project Cumulative Price Index percentage change, as of November 15 preceding distribution of the proposed budget, for state and local government purchases of goods and services for the fiscal year for which the budget is proposed, plus one percentage point; plus the district's education spending per equalized pupil in the fiscal year preceding the year for which the budget is proposed, as determined by the commissioner of education;
+(I) the statewide average district education spending per equalized pupil, as defined in subdivision 4001(6) of this title, in the fiscal year preceding the year for which the budget is proposed, as determined by the Secretary, multiplied by the New England Economic Project Cumulative Price Index percentage change, as of November 15 preceding distribution of the proposed budget, for state and local government purchases of goods and services for the fiscal year for which the budget is proposed, plus one percentage point; plus the district's education spending per equalized pupil in the fiscal year preceding the year for which the budget is proposed, as determined by the Secretary;

-(II) multiplied by the higher of the following amounts as determined by the commissioner of education: (aa) the district's equalized pupil count in the fiscal year preceding the year for which the budget is proposed; or (bb) the district's equalized pupil count in the fiscal year for which the budget is proposed.
+(II) multiplied by the higher of the following amounts as determined by the Secretary: (aa) the district's equalized pupil count in the fiscal year preceding the year for which the budget is proposed; or (bb) the district's equalized pupil count in the fiscal year for which the budget is proposed.

 (ii) The ballot shall be in the following form: